Michael Omoke

 For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf

-By Ntozake Shange—first staged in the Nordic countries by ACT; premiered in Helsinki, then toured Denmark and Stockholm; later re-invited to Nordic Culture Point (Helsinki).
+By Ntozake Shange—first staged in the Nordic countries by New Nordic Voices; premiered in Helsinki, then toured Denmark and Stockholm; later re-invited to Nordic Culture Point (Helsinki).

 Press & reviews